MikeSusutZZ/Project-Quazar/README.md

 <h2 id="overview"> :cloud: Overview</h2>

-The game is divided into three main teams: Menus, Backend, and Frontend.
-Each team is responsible for different aspects of the game, such as creating the start screen, handling game logic, and rendering game elements on the screen.
+For the development of Project Quazar, we organized our efforts into three specialized teams, each focusing on a distinct aspect of the game to ensure an engaging player experience.

+Menus Team: Tasked with crafting the first impressions, this team designed the intuitive start screen and user interfaces that players interact with throughout the game.
+Their work is crucial in making navigation and settings both easy and enjoyable.

+Backend Team: The backbone of our game operations, this team handled all the game logic.
+From scoring systems to multiplayer interactions, they ensured that the game runs smoothly, with every action and reaction precisely programmed for fairness and fun.

+Frontend Team: Bringing the visual magic, this team was responsible for rendering all the game elements on the screen.
+Their expertise in graphics and animation brought the space battles to life!

+Each team's dedicated efforts were seamlessly integrated into the final product, creating a cohesive and captivating gaming experience that we are proud to present to the world.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <h2 id="menu"> :page_with_curl: Menus Team</h2>

-The Menus team is responsible for creating the following:
+The Menus team was responsible for creating the following:

-- **Start Screen**: includes the Play and High Scores buttons
+- **Start Screen**: Includes the Play and High Scores buttons
-- **Create Ship Screen**: where players name their ship, select a ship type, and select a weapon type
+- **Create Ship Screen**: Where players name their ship, select a ship type, and select a weapon type
-- **In-Game High Scores Screen** : displays the scores of all players in the current game, from highest to lowest
+- **In-Game High Scores Screen** : Displays the scores of all players in the current game, from highest to lowest
-- **All-Time High Scores Screen** : displays the scores of all players who have ever played the game, from highest to lowest
+- **All-Time High Scores Screen** : Displays the scores of all players who have ever played the game, from highest to lowest

 ![Menus Team Screenshot](image.png "Menus Team Screenshot")